EARLY FRED SANDERS

 Series III, Native American Materials – Topical

-a new system of tribal government.
+involved planning for a new system of tribal government.
 Various materials

 were acquired from Federally Recognized tribes nationwide